Neurophysiology Lab Outline

 Lab Overview and Timeline

 In this lab, you will be investigating coronal sections of mouse brains for lesions around the neurons that are indicative of neurodegeneration as a result of an induced stroke in one hemisphere of the brain.
 You will also examine the tissue sections for necrotic regions of tissue, which may also occur in some mice as a result of occlusion of blood flow during the performed surgery.
-You will then input your data into a class data set, and perform a statistical analysis (a t test) to determine if the findings are significant.
+You will then gather data in pairs, and perform a statistical analysis (a t test) to determine if the findings are significant.
+These results will be reported as part of your DLR 2 assignment.

 Lab Part 1: Landmarking, Image Capture, and ImageJ Analysis